List of Grishaverse characters: Jarl Brum

 Jarl Brum is the captain of the drüskelle and a fierce anti-Grisha activist.
 He is prideful and obstinate, a trait that allows him to continue to rule over the drüskelle and gain continued influence over Fjerda even after the botched protection of the Ice Court.

 Introduced in the King of Scars duology

 Hanne Brum

-Hanne Brum is Jarl's child, a fierce and rebellious person who would rather fight or ride on horseback as a soldier rather than engage in feminine courtly activities.
+Hanne Brum is Jarl's child, a fierce and rebellious person who would rather fight or ride on horseback as a soldier than engage in feminine courtly activities.
 Hanne is secretly a Healer and has a blooming relationship with Nina.
-Hanne eventually fakes death and is tailored to look like Fjerda's Prince Rasmus, becoming engaged to Nina sometime afterwards.
-Hanne is implied to be transgender, non-binary, or gender non-conforming.
+Hanne eventually fakes their death and is tailored to look like Fjerda's Prince Rasmus, becoming engaged to Nina sometime afterwards.
+Hanne is implied to be transgender, non-binary, or gender-non-conforming.

 Isaak Andreyev

 Isaak Andreyev is a Ravkan soldier who served under Nikolai during his tenure as King of Ravka.
 He is a close friend of Nikolai and disguises himself as the King with Genya's tailoring when Nikolai is away dealing with the Saints.
 He is killed by Shu Han's Mayu Kir-Kaat, who has disguised herself as Princess Ehri.